 I grew up in Communist China where parents have no rights.
-In China, every child belongs to the State, and is subjected to centralized education and indoctrination in schools.
-The CCP has full control over what children are taught and data are collected about students and hidden from parents.
-I’m concerned that what I left in China is happening here in the United States.
+In China, every child belongs to the State, and are subjected to centralized education and indoctrination in schools.
+The CCP has full control over what children are taught and data on each student is collected and hidden from parents.
+I’m concerned that what I left in China is starting to happen here in the United States.

 Parents have a right to know what their children are taught in school.
-As a parent myself, I believe schools should not be political indoctrination centers.
+As a parent of three children myself, I believe schools must not be used to indoctrinate children.
 The focus should be on education, emphasizing age appropriate subjects.
 Reading, writing, mathematics, history, and science will empower our children, not divisive political agendas.

-I believe that school choice should not just be a privilege of the wealthy.
-When it comes to education, I support the rights of New Hampshire parents to choose the best suitable school for their children.
+School choice must not just be a privilege for the wealthy.
+When it comes to education, I support the rights of New Hampshire parents to choose the most suitable school for their children.
 Funding must follow the child.

-When in Congress, I will represent the parents of New Hampshire because I know firsthand what it is like when parents do not have rights and control.
-I will sponsor, co-sponsor, and vote for the bills that support parental rights and parental control.
+When in Congress, I will represent the parents of New Hampshire because I know firsthand what it is like when parents do not have rights and have no control.
+I will sponsor, co-sponsor, and vote for bills that support parental rights and parental control.